xnafan/UiUpdatePattern/README.md

 # Key elements

 ## Basic update structure in C#
-The main method of the windows form shows the pattern in practice:
+Here is an example of the pattern in practice:

 ```C#
     private async Task GetCustomersAsync()